AndreiVoica/P10-MAP/docs/installation/MAPs_Extension/README.md

 name = "omni.isaac.examples.maps"
 ```

+3. Once the extension is installed, it is necessary to launch the ROS master in a terminal using `roscore` before opening Isaac Sim GUI.

-3. Once the extension is installed, you can run the MAPs extension from the Isaac Examples tab in the Isaac Sim GUI:
+4. Then you can run the MAPs extension from the Isaac Examples tab in the Isaac Sim GUI:

 ![MAPs Extension](/docs/imgs/MAPs_extension_menu.jpg)